liminzhu/TypeScript-conversion-guide-for-React-Babel-Webpack/README.md

 This walkthrough illustrates how to adopt TypeScript in an existing React/Babel/Webpack project.
-We'll start with TicTacToe project written fully in JavaScript in the `TicTacToe_JS` folder as an example.
+We'll start with a TicTacToe project written fully in JavaScript in the `TicTacToe_JS` folder as an example.
 By the end, you will have a TicTacToe project fully written with TypeScript.

 If you are starting a new React project instead of converting one, you can use [this tutorial](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/tutorials/React.md).